Traditional Thanksgiving Recipes. Thanksgiving Traditions and Tips you’ll be truly thankful for.

-When I arrived in America, twenty-eight years ago, I didn’t know much about Thanksgiving or a meal prepared with traditional Thanksgiving recipes.
+When I arrived in America, twenty-nine years ago, I didn’t know much about Thanksgiving or a meal prepared with traditional Thanksgiving recipes.
 Long before the days of Google, I looked up the translation of Thanksgiving the old fashion way, and understood it as a “thank you” but didn’t really know much about who gave and who received.
 I found a comparison to Erntedankfest—a religious harvest celebration in Germany which takes place in October.

-Throughout the years, I’ve learned that this special American holiday dates back to 1620, when the Pilgrims from England arrived on the Mayflower and landed on Plymouth Rock—about 40 miles away from Boston, Massachusetts.
+Throughout the years, I’ve learned that this special American holiday dates back to 1620 when the Pilgrims from England arrived on the Mayflower and landed on Plymouth Rock—about 40 miles away from Boston, Massachusetts.
 They met the Wampanoag Indians, and with their help, learned to survive their first cold Winter.
-A year later, in 1621, the success of the harvest led to a three-day festivity which called Thanksgiving, which they celebrated together.
+A year later, in 1621, the success of the harvest led to a three-day festivity called Thanksgiving, which they celebrated together.

 Two hundred years later, during the Civil War, Abraham Lincoln declared Thanksgiving a national holiday in 1863.
 So, the fourth Thursday in November it is!
 Lincoln also made the “Big Bird” the main meal for Thanksgiving.
 And today, the turkey tradition continues all across this great country.